 There are numerous underground cities across Cappadocia- almost 200 in all, which were used as places of refuge.
 Six are easily accessible, the biggest of which are Kaymakli (covering the largest area), Derinkuyu (the deepest) as well as Mazi, Özkanak, Tatlarin and Gazieimir.
 All of them give fascinating glimpses into our distant past.

 Cappadocia was an important hub on the western part of the Ancient Silk road which is reflected by the fact that there are a number of important Caravanserais surviving from the Seljuk period.
 There are at least six well preserved Seljuk Caravanserais in the region including Sarihan in Avanos in the heart of the Cappadocia and the biggest and best preserved of all of Anatolia’s Caravanserais, Sutanhan near Aksaray on the road to Konya.

-Cappadocia is one of the best places in the world to experience the exhilarating pleasure of hot air ballooning.
+Cappadocia is one of the best places in the world to experience the exhilarating pleasure of hot air ballooning (please note this is not included and is optional).
 The weather is perfect through most of the year and even in winter balloon flights will go ahead.
 Flights last approximately an hour and as well as taking you to altitude to survey the entire region, pilots are able to bring the balloon down into the many canyons of Urgup and Göreme to see, close up, the fairy chimneys and cave dwellings carved into the rock.

 |Fitness Level||Moderate - Able to walk 2 kms over possibly broken ground with incline.|